 Corporate actions such as stock splits, special dividends, mergers and acquisitions are quite common, but what happens with unexpired options?

-In the world of option adjustments, even splits like the example above are relatively straightforward.
+In the world of options adjustments, even splits like the example above are relatively straightforward.
 Others, such as an odd-ratio split (like 5:4 or 3:2), or an acquisition involving fractional share transfer or cash-and-stock, can get complex.
-And oftentimes, strike prices won't be a round number, but rather rounded to the nearest penny.
+And oftentimes, strike prices won’t be a round number, but rather rounded to the nearest penny.

 In general, when a corporate action is announced, the company will notify the Depository Trust & Clearing Corporation (DTCC), which provides clearing and settlement services for U.S. securities transactions.
 DTCC determines how shares will trade pre-event.

-The OCC, the central clearer for listed options in the U.S., then determines how these changes will be reflected in options.
-The OCC Securities Committee and an "adjustment panel," comprising two representatives from each exchange that lists that company's options, plus one OCC representative, decide whether an adjustment is called for, and how it should be structured.
+The OCC, the central clearer for listed options in the United States, then determines how these changes will be reflected in options.
+The OCC Securities Committee and an “adjustment panel,” comprising two representatives from each exchange that lists that company’s options, plus one OCC representative, decide whether an adjustment is called for, and how it should be structured.
 The decision is binding to all investors.

 A detailed memo on each corporate action and any resulting adjustment determinations is posted to the OCC website.
 The options exchanges will usually issue adjustment memos on their websites as well.
 Although adjustments are determined on a case-by-case basis, each type of corporate action is typically adjusted per table 1 below.

 You’ll generally find no free money just sitting there after an adjustment.
 Today’s ultra-fast, ultra-sophisticated algorithmic trading systems calculate theoretical values of adjusted options and squeeze out any pricing inefficiencies in the blink of an eye.

 If you see an option that appears priced too good to be true, it may be unwise to jump in without doing your homework.
 It’s probably best to do more research; you’re likely missing something.